TimeDelta/learning-to-learn/README.md

 It serves as a kind of **surrogate model** that directs evolution: by sampling in latent space, it effectively samples networks that are expected to be high-performing or at least valid.
 This compresses the combinatorially vast search space of all possible networks into a more tractable form.
 The net effect is **increased diversity** of candidate solutions and the ability to discover innovative network motifs that conventional genetic operators might miss ([54](#references)).
+* **Weisfeiler–Lehman Structural Alignment (NASGEM-inspired):** During VAE training, the Weisfeiler–Lehman subtree histograms for each graph in a minibatch are computed and discrepancies between those topology-aware distances and the Euclidean distances among latent codes are penalized.
+This WL alignment loss—controlled by `wl_kernel_loss_weight` and `wl_kernel_iterations`—keeps structurally similar optimizers close in latent space while pushing apart graphs with distinct WL fingerprints, mirroring NASGEM’s topology-aware encoder regularization [58].

 Importantly, the evolutionary algorithm **combines** this Graph-VAE crossover with more traditional NEAT-style mating within species.
 In practice, this means there are two crossover pathways: (1) standard crossover between similar individuals (preserving fine-tuned structures within a species), and (2) occasional **graph-VAE generated offspring** that mix across species.